Shopify Review 2015 – Nutshell

 O, Yeah!
 So easy to understand and use, our Shopify review shows that new beginners do not have to worry about getting lost in the process of setting up their online store.
-Trial store comes populated with samples so that merchants get a better idea on what they need to change.
 Templates offered are beautiful and professionally done.
 Pixel sizes for banners are clearly stated.
 Offers domain registration service.
 Great selection of apps for merchants to pick.

 Signing up with Shopify for a free trial store was pretty easy.
 The ecommerce solution generates a trial store within seconds for new merchants.
-New merchants or sellers are guided each step of the way on what they need to do to get the store running with Shopify outlining 7 steps comprising of adding Products, Design, Content, Payment, Taxes, Shipping and Domain.
+New merchants or sellers are guided each step of the way on what they need to do to get the store running with Shopify outlining the steps on the main dashboard.

 The process was easy as the Add Products page was clean and not complicated.
 The default template that comes with the free trial store makes any product that is uploaded look good.
-New merchants could add a few products to see how they look in their new store or they could click on the ‘I’ve completed this step’ blue window at the bottom of the page to move on to the next step – Design.
+New merchants could add a few products to see how they look in their new store.

 Shopify Theme Set Up